Alloise: Life and career

 Born in Poltava, Alloise started her career as a member of the musical groups Tomato Jaws and Gorchitza, before launching her solo career in 2012, winning the same year the MTV Europe Music Award for Best Ukrainian Act.
 The following year she released her first studio album Bygone, earned her first nominations at YUNA, the country's top music award, for revelation of the year and for best duet ("Who's the Fool").

-In 2016 she took took part in Vidbir, reaching the semi-finals with the song "Crown".
+In 2016 she took part in Vidbir, reaching the semi-finals with the song "Crown".
 Episodes, the singer's second LP, was released a few weeks later.

 About four years later, she returned to the music scene with the release of the EP Bare Nerve, which was nominated at YUNA in the "Best Release in Other Formats" category.
 The same year she launched the side project VCHASNO, a musical collaboration with Portuguese poet Mogni Rarchi.